Learn about the different content templates when building a lesson

 Once you’ve created a new lesson and started editing, click Add New Slide and select Image Breakdown from the template options.

-Add the original image by clicking Image, then select a file from your computer, the Content Bank, or the Screen Capture tool.
+Add the original image by clicking Image, then select a file from your computer or the Content Bank.

 Click Select Region to add a clip of the original image.
 Select the region and make any other edits.
 You can also add text in the text editor box above the Select Region option.